JJBordy/jjdocx/README.md

 - *Dependencies: only for testing*

 **Roadmap for version 1:**
+- [ ] insert inline words/sentences
-- [ ] replace keywords
+- [ ] insert lists
-- [ ] replace/create paragraphs
+- [ ] insert paragraphs
-- [ ] add table rows
+- [ ] insert table rows
-- [ ] generate a simple html page with all the template tags for those who will create the templates
+- [ ] generate cli output with all user's tags and their meaning
 - [ ] publish as public Maven repository

 In version 2 it will be able to create complex tables and create templates within templates.